Gorgoroth's first demo, A Sorcery Written in Blood, is an absolutely savage

 the mythical Jew-saviour.
 You can almost smell the blood on your sword.

-As soon as the previous song ends, "Funeral Procession" begins, leaving almost no time
+As soon as the previous song ends, "Funeral Procession" begins, leaving almost

-abilities of this man.
+the songwriting abilities of this man.
 How many can make such short songs feel so epic?

-The next song begins with calm sounds of the North wind blowing cold, as a faint guitar
+The next song begins with calm sounds of the North wind blowing cold, as a faint

 "Postludium" is an eerie track of backward messages and strange noises.
 This brief